adopted-ember-addons/ember-data-factory-guy/README.md

   - Can refers to other attributes

 ```

   FactoryGuy.define('user', {
+    // Assume that this definition includes the same sequences and default section
+    // from the user definition in: "Declaring sequences in sequences hash" section.

     funny_user: {
       type: function(f) { return 'funny '  + f.name }
     }